Cloudxtreme/DDPS-db2dps/docs/db2dps-documentation.md

 	cd /opt/db2dps/src && make all

-For the C version, the target will
+For the C version, the target will:

   - fetch, extract and compile required libraries from github
   - compile db2dps and place binaries etc. below `/opt/db2dps`